systopia/funding/docs/usage/usage-reviewers.md

 ### Approve a Funding Case

-When a funding case gets approved, a transfer contract is created and the drawdown phase begins.
+When a funding case gets approved, a transfer contract is created and the drawdown phase begins, i.e. applicants can start requesting pay-outs.
 As long as there is no transfer contract, no drawdowns are possible.

-A funding case can be approved in the funding case view which, can be accessed via **Funding > Funding Cases**.
-It is only possible to approve funding cases with the following properties:
+A funding case can be approved in the funding case view, which can be accessed via **Funding > Funding Cases**.
+Only funding cases with the following properties can be approved:

 * At least one associated application has the status *eligible*.
-* All associated applications have the status *eligible*, *withdrawn*, or *rejected*, i.e. there's a decision about the eligibility.
+* All associated applications have the status *eligible*, *withdrawn*, or *rejected*, i.e. they are no longer in the editing or review phase.

 ## Drawdown Phase

-TODO
+Once a funding case has been approved, applicants can request money by creating drawdowns.
+Reviewers will find the drawdowns in the funding case view, where they can also approve or reject the pay-out.
+They can download a payment order document (based on the template configured for the funding case type) for their accounting.

 ## Clearing Process

+### Applications

+The grant report for an application can be accessed from the application overview, if it exists.
+The clearing process starts once the application has been approved so applicants can already record expenses etc. during the project phase.
+Given the appropriate permissions, reviewers can approve, partly approve or reject expenses.

+### Funding cases

+The funding case is subject to an overall clearing statement which can result in additional payment or reclaim of funds from the applicant.
+A corresponding document (to be configured for each funding case type) can be created to formally communicate the result to the applicant.

 TODO